CrayLabs/SmartSim/doc/installation_instructions/platform.rst

 Platform Install Guide
 ======================

-HPC platforms have specific modules that users can often use so they do not need to retrieve all of the build dependencies themselves.
-Some machines have specific environment variables and/or configuration settings that need to be set for optimal performance.
-The below machines have vetted instructions, please feel free to contribute instructions for your own machine.
+HPC platforms often provide modules that enable user to avoid retrieving all build dependencies themselves.
+Additionally, some machines require environment variables and/or configuration settings that need to be set for optimal performance.
+The below machines have vetted instructions.
+Please feel free to contribute instructions for your own platform (see :ref:`Contributing Guide
+<contributing>`).

 .. include:: platform/frontier.rst
 .. include:: platform/perlmutter.rst